 The main manufacturers of vaginal mesh are multi-billion-dollar companies, such as Johnson & Johnson, Endo, Boston Scientific, and Coloplast.
 One would assume that with such expansive financial resources, adequate testing would be performed on their products and defective devices would be pulled from shelves, but that’s not always the case.
 As such, these medical manufacturers have virtually limitless resources to spend on teams of lawyers fighting to limit their losses in a settlement or lawsuit.

-The lawyers of The Preszler Law Firm routinely settle claims against billion-dollar companies.
+The lawyers of The Preszler Injury Lawyers routinely settle claims against billion-dollar companies.
 Our defective medical device lawyers help you even the odds in lawsuits against large companies, and relentlessly pursue maximum compensation as allowed under the law.

 Call the British Columbia Law Offices of the Preszler Injury Lawyers Today for Experienced Legal Assistance